demisto/content/Packs/Oracle/README.md

 ORDER BY  DB_TIMESTAMP DESC;
 ```

-- Make sure to put the correct value for "Retrival Value", to match the Rising Column type of value.
+Make sure to use the correct value for "Retrival Value", to match the Rising Column value typ.